auroraaura-ktt/Special-Projects/README.md

 This display is strictly for academic purposes, representing a group project undertaken at the Myanmar Institute of Information Technology (MIIT).

-Health Record Management System (HRMS)
+Health Record Management System (HRMS):
  The Health Record Management System (HRMS) is a dedicated project undertaken by five students and guided by a project supervisor.